 Usually, you don't pay a late enrollment penalty if you meet certain conditions that allow you to sign up for Part B during a Special Enrollment Period.

 If you have limited income and resources, your state may help you pay for Part A, and/or Part B. You may also qualify for Extra Help to pay for your Medicare prescription drug coverage.

-Your Initial Enrollment Period ended September 30, 2009.
-You waited to sign up for Part B until the General Enrollment Period in March 2012.
-Your Part B premium penalty is 20%.
-(While you waited a total of 30 months to sign up, this included only 2 full 12-month periods.)
-You’ll have to pay this penalty for as long as you have Part B.
+Your Initial Enrollment Period ended December 2016.
+You waited to sign up for Part B until March 2019 during the General Enrollment Period.
+Your coverage starts July 1, 2019.
+Your Part B premium penalty is 20%, and you’ll have to pay this penalty for as long as you have Part B. (Even though you weren't covered a total of 27 months, this included only 2 full 12-month periods.)